Difference Between Aquaculture and Mariculture

 where the nurturing animals are confined to comparatively more naturalistic setting; or in portions of the open sea away from the coast surrounded by walls (offshore aquaculture)

 Aquaculture expands the market’s available work opportunities.
-It both produces new items for the market and work possibilities because labor is needed to maintain the pools and collect the organisms developed.
+It produces new items for the market and work possibilities because labour is needed to maintain the pools and collect the developed organisms.

-Aquaculture also spares fishermen energy because they are no longer need to spend their days at sea fishing.
+Aquaculture also spares fishermen’s energy because they no longer need to spend their days at sea fishing.
 It gives them more time to pursue other economic pursuits, such as starting new firms.

 This encourages entrepreneurship and opens up additional employment opportunities and job opportunities.